gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 2003.
 In case a project maintainer maliciously decides to give out more credits than appropriate, it only affects the inner project competition.
-The maximum share of new Gridcoins for this project stays the same percentage (subject to number of total projects).
+The maximum share of new Gridcoins for this project stays the same percentage (subject to the number of total projects).
 And projects can be removed by a blockchain vote.

 Security in Gridcoin is derived from Blackcoin's industry-leading